rust-lang/this-week-in-rust/drafts/2016-12-27-this-week-in-rust.md

 # Quote of the Week

-> fmtq: I'm ridiculously good at the borrow checker though
+> scott: see, at christmas, if I unwrap() my present and I find that it's empty, I immediately have a panic attack and everyone gets really freaked out. if I expect() a present, at least I can send a stern message before I start panicking in the living room.
-> fmtq: in Rust.
+> scott: sometimes I decide ahead of time that if I start having a panic attack, I'm just going to abort the whole christmas thing entirely and leave
-> bstrie: once you've mastered borrow checkers, you may move on to borrow chess
+> scott: but it's easier to unwind if I don't abort and stick around

 — in #rust-offtopic.

-Thanks to [Havvy](https://users.rust-lang.org/users/havvy) for the [suggestion](https://users.rust-lang.org/t/twir-quote-of-the-week/328/334).
+Thanks to [Havvy](https://users.rust-lang.org/users/havvy) for the [suggestion](https://users.rust-lang.org/t/twir-quote-of-the-week/328/335).

 [Submit your quotes for next week][submit]!